lendot/cattube/README.md

 ### 4.2.
 Adding Videos

-By default, CatTube looks for videos in `/home/pi/Videos`.
+No videos are provided with CatTube.
+By default, it looks for videos in `/home/pi/Videos`.
 Currently only mp4 videos are supported.
 See the Tips For Videos section below for more information.

 You can download videos from a browser or other application on the Pi desktop, or you can use, say, sftp from another machine (assuming SSH is enabled on